 Substantive analytics can be used in a wide variety of ways.

 Now let’s see how to document your substantive analytics.

-Substantive analytical procedures are not required.
+Substantive analytics are not required.
 So, think of them as an efficient alternative to test of details.
-Each of these are allowable under AU-C 330.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.